-We teamed up with our friends at Gardener’s World magazine to review charcoal barbecues at Kew Gardens.
-Discover our top picks and buyer's advice for picking up the right grill for you.
+We teamed up with Gardener’s World magazine to review charcoal barbecues that cost under £100.
+Discover our top grills and buyer's advice.

 Key features: Easy to assemble, solid structure and good temperature control.

 Price: £79.99 (RRP)

 Comments: At £90 for a fairly small barbecue, this is pushing the realms of ‘budget’ but we think Webers are worth the investment.
 This porcelain-enamelled, dinky version of their heftier grills is rust-proof, comes with an ash catcher and is perfect for small gardens.
 If you’re in the market for a serious barbecue arsenal, Weber’s chimney starter kit is well worth looking into.
 It’ll get your charcoal ready in quick-time and we found it ridiculously helpful when testing 15 barbies on a drizzly day in April.
 Buy from Weber